ZiL: History

-ZiL lanes, road lanes dedicated to vehicles carrying top Soviet officials, were named after the car.
+Limousines

+ZiL became associated with the production of luxury cars, despite being primarily a manufacturer of trucks, beginning with the ZIS-101 in 1936.
+Initially based on American cars, a number of executive car and limousine models of increasingly Soviet design were produced over time.
+ZiL limousines quickly became very popular with the nomenklatura – the elite of the ruling Communist Party of the Soviet Union.
 The ZiL limousines were the official car that carried the Soviet heads of state, and many Soviet Union allied leaders, to summits or in parades.
 The limousines were flown to international summits as, for example, in 1987 and 1990 to Washington, D.C. in the US for Mikhail Gorbachev's official state visits.

-ZiL had a history of exporting trucks to Cuba, trade resumed in the early 21st century.